-When I gave a briefing about COVID-19 to the Council's Health Scrutiny Committee meeting on 4 February 2020, none of us could ever have begun to imagine what was to come, and the impact this would have on all our lives.
+When I gave a briefing about COVID-19 to the Council's Health Scrutiny Committee meeting on 4 February 2020, none of us knew the scale of what was to come, and the impact this would have on all our lives.
 As we moved into the pandemic phase it was recognised just how serious this was: the worst public health crisis for a generation and probably the single largest thing we would ever do in our careers.

-It has been relentless.
-But we have responded every day with commitment, passion and a determination to do the best we can for Manchester residents.
+It has been relentless, but we have responded every day with commitment, passion and a determination to do the best we can for Manchester residents.